Compliance Roundup: You’ve Asked – We’ve Answered!

 Answer: Per Immigration and Customs Enforcement guidance, an employer may continue to utilize the virtual inspection process until normal operations have resumed.

 Question: How should employers with no physical workspace and 100% remote workers complete I-9s?

 Answer: Employers who are fully remote despite the pandemic should follow guidance issued by the US Citizenship and Immigration Services for completing Form I-9 for remote workers.
 Employers may also consider leveraging a service to help complete Form I-9 for remote workers.

 HireRight’s 2022 Q2 Compliance Webinar

-As the legislative season winds down, we invite you to register for our upcoming Q2 compliance webinar presented on Thursday, July 21, 2022, at 11 AM PST.
-All registrants will get a link to a recording of the webinar.
-Live attendees will receive 1.0 general recertification credit hour toward PHR, SPHR, and GPHR through the HR Certification Institute.
-We hope you’ll join us!
+We invite you to watch our HireRight's 2022 Q2 Compliance Webinar - Across the Finish Line presented on Thursday, July 21, 2022.
+All registrants got a link to a recording of the webinar.
+Live attendees received 1.0 general recertification credit hour toward PHR, SPHR, and GPHR through the HR Certification Institute.

 Release Date: June 19, 2022